IPO Listing Gains: Meaning, Calculation and Identification

 How Do IPO Listing Gains Work?

 IPOs are launched at an offer price determined by multiple factors related to the company’s valuation.
-Afterward, when the IPO is successfully listed it is offered at a price called the listing price.
-This listing price is determined from the performance of the IPO during the subscription process and also the demand for it in the open market.
+In the next step, when the IPO is successfully listed it is offered at a price called the listing price.
+This listing price is determined from the performance of the IPO during the subscription process and also the demand for it in the secondary market.

 However, if a stock’s listing price is lower than its offer price and a subscriber sells his shares immediately after listing then that differential amount is called listing loss.